vpicaver/BlenderQuertyToDvorak/README.md

 Keyboard import script: https://github.com/vpicaver/BlenderQuertyToDvorak/blob/master/QwertyToDvorak_2.8.py

-For example on a QWERTY keyboard, Blender maps File->Save to Control-S. This script will remap it to Control-O.
+For example on a QWERTY keyboard, Blender maps `File->Save` to `Control-S`.
+This script will remap it to `Control-O`.

 This is how the file was generated to map Qwerty to Dvorak in Blender 2.8: